-The significant actuarial assumptions used in the valuations as of June 30, 2019 and 2018, were (a) life expectancy of participants calculated using the RP-2018 Mortality Tables in 2019 and the RP-2017 Mortality Tables in 2018, (b) benefit commencement age, (c) expected return on assets, (d) withdrawals, death, and disability (none), and (e) extended service benefit.
-The expected return on plan assets was 6.0% for the years ended June 30, 2019 and 2018.
+The significant actuarial assumptions used in the valuations as of June 30, 2020 and 2019, were (a) life expectancy of participants calculated using the MP 2019 Mortality Tables in 2020 and MP 2018 Mortality Tables in 2019, (b) benefit commencement age, (c) expected return on assets, (d) withdrawals, death, and disability (none), and (e) extended service benefit.
+The expected return on plan assets was 5.5% for the years ended June 30, 2020 and 2019.
 The expected return takes into account payment of Plan expenses.
 The foregoing actuarial assumptions are based on the presumption that the Plan will continue.
 Were the Plan to terminate, different actuarial assumptions and other factors might be applicable in determining the actuarial present value of accumulated plan benefits.

-The discount rates for 2019 and 2018 were 3.21% and 3.95%, respectively.
+The discount rates for 2020 and 2019 were 2.3% and 3.21%, respectively.

-The decrease in the discount rate produced an actuarial loss for fiscal year 2019, and updates on the mortality table produced an actuarial gain for fiscal year 2018.
+The decrease in the discount rate produced an actuarial loss for fiscal year 2020, and updates on the mortality table produced an actuarial gain for fiscal year 2019.